-There are certain factors that are used in IFE matrix which are much more important to be understood than the actual numbers.
-The development process of IFE matrix is similar to External Factor Evaluation Matrix and is completed in the 5 steps.
+There are certain factors that are used in the internal factor evaluation matrix which are much more important to be understood than the actual numbers.
+The development process of the IFE matrix is similar to External Factor Evaluation Matrix and is completed in the 5 steps.

-How to Prepare Internal Factor Evaluation Matrix:
+How to Prepare Internal Factor Evaluation Matrix

 01- All the key internal factors that are identified in the internal audit process are listed.
 Ten to twenty factors are included in the list that contains both the strengths and weaknesses of the organization.
 The strengths of the organization should be listed first & then the weaknesses.
 The ratios, comparative numbers & percentages usage make the IFE process more specific.

 02- Certain weight is assigned to each factor that ranges from 0.0 (not important) to 1.0 (all important).
-The weight given to the factor is based on the success of that factor in the industry which means that such factor which is more successful in the industry has been given higher weight while that factor which is not much successful in the industry has been given a lower weight.
+The weight given to the factor is based on the success of that factor in the industry which means that such a factor which is more successful in the industry has been given higher weight while that factor which is not much successful in the industry has been given a lower weight.

-Similarly, rating 2 reflects minor weakness.
+Similarly, rating 2 reflects minor weaknesses.
 But when a factor is given rating 3 then it means that that factor is considered as minor strength for the organization.
-Similarly rating 4 is associated with the strong strength.
-There is final rule that the weakness must be given 1 or 2 ratings while strength is always be rated by 3 or 4.
+Similarly, rating 4 is associated with the strong strength.
+There is a final rule that the weakness must be given 1 or 2 ratings while strength is always be rated by 3 or 4.

 05- Finally in the last step, all the weighted scores of individual variables are added in order to find out the total weighted score for the organization.

-There is no limit of the total number of factors that are included in the IFE matrix.
+There is no limit to the total number of factors that are included in the IFE matrix.
 But the total weighted score lay between 1.0 to 4.0, where 1.0 represents the weakness of the organization & 4.0 shows the strength of the organization.
 The total weighted score of 2.5 shows the average score.

 For example the Playboy logo benefits as well as harms the Playboy Enterprise.
-Many customers are attracted to playboy magazine from Playboy logo but on the other hand the Playboy cable channel is kept out from many markets through it.
+Many customers are attracted to playboy magazines from the Playboy logo but on the other hand, the Playboy cable channel is kept out from many markets through it.

-Following table shows Internal Factor Evaluation (IFE) matrix for Circus Enterprise.
-The major strengths of the organization are property, size, long range planning & occupancy rates that are given the rating of 4.
+The following table shows the Internal Factor Evaluation (IFE) matrix for Circus Enterprise.
+The major strengths of the organization are property, size, long-range planning & occupancy rates that are given the rating of 4.
 Locations & recent joint ventures are major weaknesses of the Circus Enterprise.

 The Circus Enterprise shows the total weighted score of 2.75 which shows that organization is above average in terms of its entire internal strengths.
 The organizations that are multidivisional should prepare separate IFE matrix for its strategic business unit or autonomous division.
-Finally the overall corporate IFE matrix can be developed by integrating all the divisional matrices.
+Finally, the overall corporate IFE matrix can be developed by integrating all the divisional matrices.